Vikram2003-07/Interior-Design-using-AI/README.md

    ```

 3. **Configure environment variables**
-   - Create `.env.local` file with all required variables (see Environment Variables Setup above)
+   - Look for `.env.local` and file all required variables (see Environment Variables Setup above)
    - Ensure all API keys and credentials are properly set

 4. **Set up the database**